top of page

 A space of listening and gentle guidance, developed just for your specific needs and goals.

-• Find Clarity In Your Personal Calling & Purpose
+• Finding Clarity In Your Personal Calling & Purpose

-• Hear The Voice of God With More Confidence
+• Hearing The Voice of God With More Confidence

 • Spiritual Companionship, Noticing Where God is in Your Everyday Life